stephenberry/efftw/README.md

 FFTW and Eigen dependencies are not installed or linked by the included CMakeLists.txt

 These libraries must be included and linked by the developer.
-EFFTW is a single header file that you include via `#include "efftw/efftw.hpp"`
+E-FFTW is a single header file that you include via `#include "efftw/efftw.hpp"`

-You can use FetchContent with CMake to add `efftw`
+You can use FetchContent with CMake to add E-FFTW to your project

 ```cmake
 include(FetchContent)